ToVinhKhang/ToVinhKhang/README.md

 # INTRODUCTION

-_With 4 years of experience in product development across diverse domains, I have led end-to-end initiatives from ideation to launch, building products from scratch and scaling them in fast-paced environments.
-My focus is on achieving measurable business outcomes, fostering innovation, and creating products that generate lasting value for both organizations and society._
+_With 4 years of experience in product development across diverse domains, I have led end-to-end initiatives from ideation to launch in fast-paced environments.
+I drive product growth through data-informed strategy, user-centric design, and cross-functional collaboration, fostering innovation and delivering scalable, impactful digital products that achieve measurable business outcomes._

 <br />